 A warm welcome awaits you in the shadow of Hadrian’s Wall

-This Access Statement does not contain personal opinions as to our suitability for those with access needs but aims to accurately describe the facilities and services that we offer all our guests.
-Guests with access needs should consider their own individual requirements and call us in advance of booking if they have any doubts as to whether their chosen accommodation will be suitable.
+This Access Statement does not contain personal opinions as to our suitability for those with access needs but aims to accurately describe theaccessible campsite facilities and services we offer.
+Guests with specific access needs should consider their own individual requirements and call us in advance of booking if they have any doubts as to whether their chosen accommodation will be suitable.

 Introduction

-If you have any queries or require any assistance, please phone 01434 320175 or email bookings@herdinghillfarm.co.uk
+If you have any queries or require any assistance on whether we are suitable as an accessible campsite for you, please phone 01434 320175 or email bookings@herdinghillfarm.co.uk

 Pre-Arrival

 We cater for tents, caravans, campervans and motor homes, as well as offering a selection of Wigwam cabins, luxury glamping pods and a lodge.
-Pets are welcome in all facilities expect the luxury lodge and our Castle Pods.
-Our tent pitches are grass and our touring pitches hard-standing.
+We have pet friendly options for all our accommodation.
+Our tent pitches are grass and our touring pitches gravel hard-standing.
 Our roads and paths are gravel.
 One of our Wigwam cabins is kept pet free to cater for our guests with allergies.

-We accept enquiries and booking requests by email, online from our own website or via our booking partners or by telephone or post.
-Our website www.herdinghillfarm.co.uk contains details and photographs of the facilities at the site.
+We accept enquiries and booking requests by email, online from our own website, via our booking partners or by telephone.
+Our website and campsite app both contain details and photographs of the facilities at the site.
 A copy of this Access Statement in larger font can be e-mailed on request.

-Herding Hill Farm is in a rural isolated location, 1.2 miles from the nearest town of Haltwhistle up an extremely steep tarmac road without footpaths or street lighting.
+Herding Hill Farm is in a rural isolated location, just over 1 mile from the nearest town of Haltwhistle up an extremely steep tarmac road without footpaths or street lighting.
 Shield Hill is not recommended for caravans, but alternative road access is available via the B6318 Military Road.
 There is walking access to Haltwhistle across fields and rough tracks.
 We do not recommend that our guests walk down the bank.
 The nearest railway station is located at Haltwhistle, with trains from Carlisle and Newcastle and there are taxis available from Haltwhistle which should be booked in advance.
+Buses also run from Haltwhistle in the direction of Carlisle and Newcastle.

-The AD122 Hadrian’s Wall country bus runs during the summer months between Hexham and Greenhead via Haltwhistle and along the Military Road B6318, stopping at the various forts and museums.
-The bus stops around a half mile from the site and is an accessible service.
-The walk from the bus stop to the campsite entrance is along an unlit rural road with no pavements.
-A copy of the route information and timetable can be found at www.gonortheast.co.uk or is available from Reception.
+The AD122 Hadrian’s Wall country bus runs between Hexham and Greenhead via Haltwhistle and along the Military Road B6318, stopping at the various forts and museums.
+The bus stops at the campsite entrance and is an accessible service.
 Otherwise there is no public transport to the site.
 Unfortunately, we can’t offer a private collection service.

 Eco-cabs (Hexham) provides wheelchair access taxis - their number is 01434 600600.

-The site is mainly flat throughout, but the car park, roadway and parking areas are gravel making wheelchair access difficult.
-The site slopes downwards and there will be uneven surfaces.
+The site is mainly flat throughout, but the car park, roadway and parking areas are gravel, making wheelchair access difficult.
+The site slopes downwards and there will be uneven surfaces and some potholes.

 Car Parking and Arrival

 The site has a security barrier which is accessed via a security code provided on arrival.
 Reception is located outside this gate and has level, gravelled car parking facilities directly outside.
-On request we can do the registration without the guest leaving their car.
+On request we can do the registration without guests having to leave their car.
 There is a seat inside Reception.

 Reception and Shop

-These are located at thesite entrance.
+These are located at the campsite entrance.
 There is a large gravel parking area outside.
 The shop stocks a small range of items, including Northumberland produce, with the closest supermarkets and facilities being located in Haltwhistle (1.2 miles away).
 Our wardens will assist with the selection of any items in the shop if required.
-Please note we take only card payments in the shop.
+Please note we take only card payments.
 There are no steps at the entrance.
 The doorway is 88cm wide and the Reception area/shop is accessible for wheelchairs and pushchairs.
 There is room for a wheelchair to manoeuvre and turn once inside.

 The reception desk is low enough for seated access and a seat is available should it be required.
 The floor is wood laminate effect.
 The reception area is lit with fluorescent strip lighting.

-Grass, standard and serviced pitches are available, with the latter being hard standing.
+Grass, hard-standing standard and hard-standing serviced pitches are available.
 Pitches are pre-allocated prior to arrival and our wardens will utilise reasonable endeavours to account for all the needs of our guests stipulated at the time of booking.
 We cannot guarantee a designated pitch.
 All pitches are clearly numbered and marked out by small trees or bushes.
-Our grass pitches measure 6m*4m as standard, with 6 larger pitches (8m*6m) also being available.
-The hard-standing pitches are 9m*9m.
-We also have a small number of backpacker pitches available for short stays.
+Our grass pitches measure 6m*4m as standard, and we gave hard-standing pitches measuring 9m*9m and 8m*6m.
+All measurements include guy ropes.
 The hard-standing pitches are level and well drained, but there is a slight slope on some of the grass pitches.
-All hard-standing pitches have 16-amp electric hook-ups available and the grass pitches have 10-amp electric hook-up.
+The larger hard-standing pitches have 16-amp electric hook-ups available and the smaller touring and the grass pitches have 10-amp electric hook-up.
 There are 9 serviced pitches which have their own cold water tap and waste water drain in addition to electric hook-up.

 All touring pitches are within 100 yards of the Amenities Block.
 We do have 4 hard-standing opposite the Amenities Block; if you would like one of these pitches please request at the time of booking.
 Specific requirements can be added in the notes section when your pitch is booked, and our Reception staff will make a note on our system which, wherever possible, locks your request into place.